 \subsection{Uncorrelated sources}

-The uncorrelated sources are (i) the individual electronic components, e.g., gain in preamplifiers, jitter in discriminator, (ii) the signal pick up on X-and Y-plane may differ due to the air gap between the gas gap and pick up panel, which can cause the walk in the timing, (iii) the non uniformity of the surface resistivity of the coating may cause different spread in the induced signal and (iv) position of the induced signal with respect to the centre of the X- and Y-strip.
+The uncorrelated sources are (i) the individual electronic components, e.g., gain in pre-amplifiers, jitter in discriminator, (ii) the signal pick-up on X-and Y-plane may differ due to the air gap between the gas gap and pick-up panel, which can cause the walk in the timing, (iii) the non-uniformity of the surface resistivity of the coating may cause different spread in the induced signal and (iv) position of the induced signal with respect to the centre of the X- and Y-strip.
 The offline corrections will take care of the mean time shift in each strip and as well as pixel (3\,cm$\times$3\,cm area, matching the pitch of the strip).
-Correcting the jitter due to the electronics and X- and Y-plane on an event by event basis is not possible.
+Correcting the jitter due to the electronics in the X- and Y-plane on an event-by-event basis is not possible.
 Also due to the uncertainty on the extrapolated trajectory in a layer, the uncertainty due to the (iv)-th source can not be eliminated completely.